Awaken Herbal Wisdom

 What is the teaching like?

 The learning experience we offer is blended in many ways, making our approach to teaching and learning unique amongst herbal medicine schools in the UK.
-Our intention behind how we structure our herbalism courses is to provide a blend of the best aspects of a traditional herbal apprenticeship, a classic academic course and hands-on herbalism workshops so you are well held by us and can relax into your journey.
-You can read more about our approach to teaching here.
-And if you're specifically wondering how 'academic' our herbalism courses are, read here.
+Our intention behind how we structure our herbalism apprenticeship is to provide a blend of the best aspects of traditional learning methods, delivered in a way that meets us in our modern lives, so you are well held by us and can relax into your journey.
+We combine in-person gatherings, guided 1:1 audio teachings, live online integration sessions and an heirloom coursebook for written records and reflections to deliver teaching that is elemental, embodied and experiential and, perhaps most importantly, means your learning is woven into your daily life, rather than requiring you to dedicate many hours to staring at a screen.

 Is catering provided?

 Yes!
-Catering for our in-person gatherings is included in the course fees, and there will be plenty of herbal tea available to drink when we are together.
+Catering for our in-person gatherings is included in the apprenticeship fees, and there will be plenty of herbal tea available to drink when we are together.

 When and how do I apply?

-Applications for the 2026 Year One cohorts are currently open.
+Applications for the 2026 Year One cohorts are currently closed.
+Join our waiting list to be notified when 2027 dates are announced and applications reopen.

 Our application process is simple and straightforward, intended to give us a sense of who you are, what is inspiring you and what you are hoping to gain from your experience to help us determine if our school and the journey we offer is a great match for you.
 As you work through your responses, just be yourself.
 There are no prerequisites or official requirements for joining our course.